-Cosmetic dentistry covers a whole lot more than teeth whitening and smile makeovers via the likes of implants, crowns and fillings.
+Cosmetic dentistry covers a whole lot more than teeth whitening and smile makeovers via the likes of implants, crowns, and fillings.
 Cosmetic dentistry also covers procedures that can help make the area around the mouth, or the smile itself, look better.

 Botox and Juvederm are both injection treatments that aim to make people look more youthful – but that’s where the similarities end, as there are many differences between the two.
-This post will take a look at the pros, cons and key differences between each procedure to help you gain a better understanding of which one might be best for you.
+This post will take a look at the pros, cons, and key differences between each procedure to help you gain a better understanding of which one might be best for you.

+Botox is known as a neurotoxin injectable and is used to break apart the chemicals used in aging.
+Botox is also used for the treatment of pain related to conditions such as TMJ Disorder.
 Botox is the injection of Clostridium botulinum bacteria to the face, which is designed to reduce muscle activity and minimize the appearance of lines and/or wrinkles.

 - Pros: It’s a fast procedure, usually only taking 10-15 minutes to administer.
 It also doesn’t require any type of anesthetic, as usually just a cold pack can eliminate any discomfort throughout the procedure.
 Finally, Botox injections have long been administered, so there’s a history of effectiveness, and they aren’t associated with any recovery period, so patients can resume regular activities immediately.
 Botox is also affordable, at least as far as injections go.
 Normally, it costs about $250 to treat one area of the face.